-In town there is a network of footpaths which provide routes to the centre of the town is to a large extent is separated from through road traffic.
+In town, there is a network of footpaths which provide routes to the centre of the town that to a large extent separated from through road traffic.
 The largest recent development at Marlbrook was not provided with convenient footpath access to the town, a situation that needs to be avoided in any future developments.
-Pavements throughout the town are very narrow.